marxin/texi2rst-generated/sphinx/gccint/insns.rst

 Register notes are of three classes: They may say something about an input to an insn, they may say something about an output of an insn, or they may create a linkage between two insns.
-There are also a set of values that are only used in ``LOG_LINKS``.

 These register notes annotate inputs to an insn: